 Rajd is the Sami name for a reindeer caravan.
-There is currently one company approved by Nature’s Best doing reindeer rajds.
+There is currently one company approved by Nature’s Best doing reindeer rides.
 Photo taken at Soppero in Swedish Lapland.
 Photo Credit: Staffan Widstrand/imagebank.sweden.se.

-Sweden in February, a good time to visit? ?
+Sweden in February, a good time to visit?
 It is if you want to practise winter sports, witness the Northern Lights, or save money.
-However, Stockholm Design Week – the world’s most important event on the Scandinavian Design calendar – also takes place in February!
+Many events will be cancelled this year because of the pandemic.

 While February in Sweden is a bit livelier than January, it is still the off season for tourism.

 As a result, you might be able to find bargains at hotels and tourist attractions.

 While there are no national holidays or major festivals in February, boating enthusiasts might want to check out the boat show in Gothenburg.
 In fact, this is when Swedes start thinking about spring.